Past Present and Future of Simulation in Military Medicine

 Pearls and Other Issues

-As the military begins to work towards a unified medical force under the Defense Health Agency, the goals for the advancement of military medicine will continue to require simulation as a critical aspect of training and maintenance of skills.
-The future of military medical simulation includes working towards remote surgical interventions to allow for those on the front lines of the battlefield or deployed aboard a ship to receive a life-saving surgery from a remote surgeon.
-These programs allow for the military to create the most prepared and skilled force of medics, corpsmen, technicians, nurses, and physicians to aid those in harm's way.
+As the military begins to work towards a unified medical force under the Defense Health Agency, the goals for advancing military medicine continue to require simulation as a critical aspect of training and maintenance of skills.
+The future of military medical simulation includes working towards remote surgical interventions to allow those on the battlefield's front lines or deployed aboard a ship to receive life-saving surgery from a remote surgeon.
+These programs allow the military to create the most prepared and skilled force of medics, corpsmen, technicians, nurses, and physicians to aid those in harm's way.

 Enhancing Healthcare Team Outcomes